vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 We have seen as well that bound souls are distinguished from Siva by the  fetters that constrain them.
 The passage of a soul to liberation gradually  removes these fetters, and in so doing it effaces the differences between the  soul and Siva.
 In liberation, the soul becomes equal in power and purity to  Siva.
 The transformations of soul and Siva performed in daily worship sim

 ilarly decrease the discrepancy that normally exists between the two.
-Puri fied Saiva worshiper and embodied god approach one another as separate  but relatively equal, unlike in the bhakti schools that presume and extol an  eternal and unbridgeable hierarchy between the two.
-(Saivas admit, how ever, that the condition of equality between soul and Siva can only be rela tive, never absolute, in ritual and in liberation.)
+Puri fied Śaiva worshiper and embodied god approach one another as separate  but relatively equal, unlike in the bhakti schools that presume and extol an  eternal and unbridgeable hierarchy between the two. (Śaivas admit, how ever, that the condition of equality between soul and Siva can only be rela tive, never absolute, in ritual and in liberation.)
 The ritual transformations  effected through atmaSuddhi and invocation enable the soul and Siva to  meet face to face in worship as in liberation.